ManiaMate/mlb-game-predictor/writeup.md

 - **Vegas Odds:** Moneyline odds for both teams, which serve as a proxy for market sentiment and implied probability.

 **Methodology:**
 We utilized a time-based split, training on games before September 1st, 2025, and testing on the final month of the season.
 This simulates a realistic forecasting scenario.
-*Note:* We imputed missing pitcher statistics with the league average (column mean) to avoid the bias of "zero-filling," which would otherwise treat unknown pitchers as having perfect stats (0.00 ERA).
+Pitchers will reset with a season total of 0 on all of their stats.
+Each game will aggregate new data to account for future games.
+For example, a pitcher that stats his first game will have 0 ERA, 0 K/BB etc., and then in his second game, his ERA and K/BB stats will change to reflect the results after game 1.
+This ensures that there will be no leakage or influence over future games that will affect our model as a result.

 **Baseline Models:**
 1.  **Random Baseline:** A purely random control as a benchmark.